woodrow/cidr-report_analysis/README.md

 ### contents of `/cidr_analysis` and other directories

-The software located in `/cidr_analysis` and the other directories not already identified are licensed under the following license:
+The software located in `/cidr_analysis` and the other directories not already identified are licensed under the following license (the "MIT License"):

 Copyright (c) 2010-2011 Stephen Woodrow